-State Plan on Aging Older Adult Survey

-The Division of Senior and Disability Services (DSDS) is in the process of writing the next Missouri State Plan on Aging.
-An important part of developing the State Plan on Aging is getting input from citizens like you.
-Please complete the following survey to allow your voice to be heard in the next Missouri State Plan on Aging.
+State Plan on Aging Older Adult Survey The Division of Senior and Disability Services (DSDS) is in the process of writing the next Mission of Senior and Disability Services (DSDS) is in the process of writing the next Mission of iters like you.
+Please complete the following survey to allow your voice to be heard in the next Mission: State Plan on Aging.
 Which county do you live in?
 What is your zip code?
 What is your age?
 Please select one response for each of the following statements.

-1. I have (or can buy) enough food to not be hungry each day.

-- O Strongly disagree

-- O Somewhat disagree

-- O Neither agree nor disagree

-- O Somewhat agree

-Strongly agree In order to buy food, I have to choose between paying bills, purchasing medications, or visiting a doctor.

-- O Strongly disagree

-- O Somewhat disagree

-- O Neither agree nor disagree

-- O Somewhat agree

-Strongly agree I always have transportation to all of my doctors and medical appointments.

-- O Strongly disagree

-- O Somewhat disagree

-- O Neither agree nor disagree

-- O Somewhat agree

-- Strongly agree

-8. My home is in need of repairs or modifications in order for me to continue living safely.
-O Strongly disagree

-O Somewhat disagree

-- O Neither agree nor disagree - O Somewhat agree

-Strongly agree I know who to contact to find out about services or programs in my area to help me stay safe, healthy, and independent in my home.

-- O Strongly disagree

-- O Somewhat disagree

-- O Neither agree nor disagree

-- O Somewhat agree

-- Strongly agree

-I, or someone I know, has been a victim of abuse, neglect, or financial exploitation.

-- O Strongly disagree

-- O Somewhat disagree

-- O Neither agree nor disagree

-- O Somewhat agree

-- O Strongly agree

-O Somewhat agree O Strongly agree The following statements may have multiple responses.
-Please select all that apply 11.
-I provide care on at least a weekly basis for one or more of the following persons.
+1. Have (or can buy) enough food to not be hungry each day.
+Strongly disagree Somewhat disagree Strongly digree Strongly disagre 4.
+I always have transportation to get to places I want to go.
+Strongly disagree Neither agree nor disagree Strongly agree 5.
+I have limited my activities because I am concerned about falling and injuring myself.
+Strongly disagree Somewhat disagree Somewhat disagree Somewhat disagree Somewhat disagree Strongly disagree Somewhat disagree Strongly disagree Somewhat disagree Strongly disagree Strongly disagree Somewhat disagree Strongly disagree Somewhat disagree Strongly agree Page 1 of 8 My home is in need of repairs or modifications in order for me to continue living safely.
+Strongly disagree Somewhat disagree Neither agree nor disagree Page 2 of 8 The following statements may have multiple responses.
+Please select all that apply.
+11. I provide care on at least a weekly basis for one or more of the following persons.
 (Select all that apply).

-Strongly agree I have someone to call whenever I need help or just want someone to talk to.

-4. I always have transportation to get to places I want to go.

-O Strongly agree 6.
-I feel like I am able to be an active part of my community.

-Strongly agree I have limited my activities because I am concerned about falling and injuring myself.

-O Strongly disagree O Somewhat disagree O Neither agree nor disagree

-O Somewhat agree

-O Strongly disagree

-O Somewhat disagree

-O Strongly disagree

-O Strongly disagree O Somewhat disagree

-O Somewhat disagree

-O Neither agree nor disagree O Somewhat agree

-O Neither agree nor disagree

-O Neither agree nor disagree O Somewhat agree

-- Yes An individual who is 60 or older Yes - An individual who is 18-59 who has a disability - Yes An individual with Alzheimer's disease or related dementia - Yes A minor child under the age of 18 - Yes Other 12.
-Highlight all statements that are true. - I see a dentist for a check-up at least every six months. - I get an eye exam at least once a year. - I get a hearing test at least every five years.
-13. Highlight all statements that are true. - I need new eyeglasses or need my eyeglasses repaired. - I need dental work. - I need new dentures or need my dentures repaired. - I need new hearing aids or need my hearing aids repaired.
+Somewhat agree Strongly agree 9.1 know who to contact to find out about services or programs in my area to help me stay asse, healthy, and independent in my home.
+Strongly disagree Somewhat disagree Neither agree nor disagree Strongly agree Strongly agree Strongly disagree Somewhat disagree Strongly disagree Somewhat disagree Somewhat disagree Somewhat disagree Somewhat disagree Somewhat disagree Somewhat agree Strongly agree Yes - An individual who is 60 or older Yes - An individual who is 18-59 who has a disability Yes - An individual with Alzheimer's disease or related dementia Yes - At minor child, under the age of 18 Yes - Other 12.
+Highlight all statements that are true.
+Is get an eye exam at least once a year.
+Iget a hearing test at least every five years.
+13. Highlight all statements that are true.
+In eed new eyeglasses or need my eyeglasses repaired.
+In eed dental work.
+In eed new hearing aids or need my hearing aids repaired.
+Page 3 of 8 Page 4 of 8

 14. Please highlight the services you have personally used in your community during the past year.
 Please highlight the services you have tried to use, but were unable to find in your community.
-Home-delivered Meals Home-delivered Meals Meals at Senior Center Meals at Senior Center Disease Prevention/Fitness Classes Disease Prevention/Fitness Classes Falls Prevention Classes Falls Prevention Classes Help Finding Programs or Services Help Finding Programs or Services Educational Programs Educational Programs Volunteering/Social Opportunities Volunteering/Social Opportunities Home Repair/Updates Home Repair/Updates Safe Outdoor Spaces (Parks/Paths) Safe Outdoor Spaces (Parks/Paths) Employment Opportunities Employment Opportunities Caregiver Support Services Caregiver Support Services Transportation Transportation Information about Abuse, Neglect, or Financial Exploitation (including avoiding scams) Information about Abuse, Neglect, or Financial Exploitation (including avoiding scams) Help paving bills Help paving bills In-home services (Examples include personal care, caregiver respite, adult davcare, In-home services (Examples include personal care, caregiver respite, adult davcare. visiting services, etc.) visiting services, etc.) Legal Assistance Legal Assistance None None
+Home-delivered Meals Home-delivered Meals Meals at Senior Center Meals at Senior Center Disease Prevention/Fitness Classes Disease Prevention/Fitness Classes Falls Prevention Classes Falls Prevention Classes Help Finding Programs or Services Help Finding Programs or Services Educational Programs Educational Programs Volunteering/Social Opportunities Volunteering/Social Opportunities Home Repair/Updates Home Repair/Updates Safe Outdoor Spaces (Parks/Paths) Safe Outdoor Spaces (Parks/Paths) Employment Opportunities Employment Opportunities Caregiver Support Services Caregiver Support Services Transportation Information about Abuse, Neglect, or Financial Exploitation (including avoiding scams) Information about Abuse, Neglect, or Financial Exploitation (including avoiding scams) Help paving bills Help paving bills Inclusion paying on a service service (Examples include personal care, caregiver respite, adult daycare.
+In-home services (Examples include personal care, caregiver respite, adult davcare. visiting services, etc.) visiting services, etc.) Legal Assistance Legal Assistance None None